wo-language/wo/justifications.md

 > Note: The Go compiler won’t stop you from creating unread package-level variables.
 This is one more reason you should avoid creating package-level variables.

-This is absolutely backwards logic to me from a compiler's perspective.
+This is backwards logic to me from the compiler's perspective.
 It shouldn't allow you to do something that you shouldn't do.

 ### Go's design reasons